Corvus-Alex/M2_Internship_Sharks/README.md

   The second script is by far the slowest of the two but is far more complex and can handle even incomplete data.
   As such it is not a problem for the user to specify in the list even missing species, because the script will automaticaly remove them.
   It remains possible to run all the command line in one go by typing `bash allin.sh`.
-  But I do not recommend this, since some errors can occur and remain at the end of the analysis, resulting in long branch onto the phylogeny.
+  But I do not recommend this, since some errors can occur and remain at the end of the analysis, resulting in long branch into the phylogeny.

   ### a) First step : datamining, first cleaning and consensus